adloky/smalls/english/all-dorothys-adventures-in-oz.md

 The writer of these Oz stories has received a little note from Princess Dorothy of Oz.
 The note was written on a broad, white feather from a stork’s wing, and it said:

 "YOU WILL NEVER HEAR ANYTHING MORE ABOUT OZ, BECAUSE WE ARE NOW CUT OFF FOREVER FROM ALL THE REST OF THE WORLD.
-BUT TOTO AND I WILL ALWAYS LOVE YOU AND ALL THE OTHER CHIL- DREN WHO LOVE US.
+BUT TOTO AND I WILL ALWAYS LOVE YOU AND ALL THE OTHER CHILDREN WHO LOVE US.

 DOROTHY GALE.